 Faux Cement Tile Painted Floors by Bright Green Door

-If your hardwood floors are damaged (or you just don’t like them) but replacing or refinishing them is not in your budget, you still have some awesome options!
+If your hardwood floors are seriously damaged (or you just don't like them) but replacing or refinishing them is not in your budget, you still have some awesome options!
 Whether you like colorful decor or prefer neutrals, you should definitely consider painting your hardwoods.
-I have done it myself and can tell you that as long as you use porch and floor paint and prep your floors correctly, you do NOT need to worry about the paint peeling or chipping!
-And NO–you really, truly don’t need a top coat on them.
+I have painted and stenciled hardwood floors myself and can tell you that as long as you use porch and floor paint and prep your floors correctly, you do NOT need to worry about the paint peeling or chipping!
+And NO–you really, truly don't need a top coat on them.
 This is the kind of paint you MUST use for durable painted hardwood floors.
-Paint is an excellent way to hide stains and even out imperfections in worn out wood floors!
+Paint is an excellent way to hide stains and even out imperfections in worn-out wood floors!
 And painted wood floors can look beautiful no matter your style.

 Liz Marie painted the hardwoods in her farmhouse the perfect creamy white/cream color.
 Aren't they stunning with the rest of her neutral decor?